 American Museum of Natural History

-Batten referenced a number of specimens of S. carbonaria over a long career of paleontology writing.
+Batten referenced several specimens of S. carbonaria over a long career of paleontology writing.
 He deposited eleven of them into the collection of the Division of Paleontology at the American Museum of Natural History.
-They have a well-functioning online catalog and to my surprise, all of Batten’s specimens were there.
+They have a well-functioning online catalog, and to my surprise, all of Batten’s specimens were there.
 Three of them even include photos.

 - AMNH 29222 [Photo]

 - AMNH 29225

 - AMNH 29227